-An efficient stowage plan on board ship is imperative to ensure overall safety and stability of the ship.
-Upon receiving a stowage query onboard a chemical tanker, the Stowage to be planned onboard chemical tankers by the concerned officer as per following points:
+Upon receiving a stowage query onboard a chemical tanker, the stowage to be planned on board chemical tankers by the concerned officer as per the following points:

-Step 1 : Load line restrictions: The sea areas are divided into various load line zones around the world.
-These zones define or limit the load line to which a vessel should be loaded while passing through them or within such zones.
-Hence, when loading the vessel to full drafts such as summer drafts, winter or tropical drafts, the zone falling within the route of the vessel with the least permissible draft according to load line zone gets priority.
+Hence, when loading the vessel to complete drafts such as summer drafts, winter or tropical drafts, the zone falling within the vessel’s route with the least permissible draft according to load line zone gets priority.

-Related Read: 15 Important Points To Consider While Preparing For Load Line Survey On Ships
+Related Read15 Important Points To Consider While Preparing For Load Line Survey On Ships

 This can better be illustrated with the following example.

-A vessel asked to advise maximum loadable for a cargo of methanol.
-The load port was in Al Jubail in Saudi Arabia and to be discharged in Japan passing through Singapore straits.
-The maximum loadable cargo was 30,000 mt. at Summer draft of 13.316m.
-However, the route from Al Jubail to Japan included transit through Winter zone at winter draft of 13.04 m which limited maximum loadable cargo to 28,600 mt. and also a tropical draft zone where maximum loadable cargo was 31,400 mt. at a tropical draft of 13.596m.
-Thus here the limiting conditions are imposed by the winter draft and thus the maximum loadable was decided according to winter zone and corresponding winter loadline of the vessel.
+The maximum loadable cargo was 30,000 mt at Summer draft of 13.316m.
+However, the route from Al Jubail to Japan included transit through the Winter zone at a winter draft of 13.04 m which limited maximum loadable cargo to 28,600 mt. and a tropical draft zone where the maximum loadable cargo was 31,400 mt. at a tropical draft of 13.596m.

 Related Read: Important Points for Committing Cargo Quantities in Tanker Ships

-Step 2: The list of products, the vessel is certified to carry is provided as an attachment to International Certificate of Fitness for the carriage of dangerous chemicals in bulk.
-Operational notes as per IBC Code are also provided with the list which must be referred prior replying to any queries related to stowage of cargoes, for e.g. a Chemical tanker Vessel is certified to carry benzene when it’s found to carry at least three sets of safety equipment, each permitting to enter personnel to enter a gas-filled COMPARTMENT AND PERFORM WORK FOR 20 MINUTES IN ACCORDANCE WITH SOLAS REGULATION II-2/10.10.
+Operational notes as per IBC Code are also provided with the list, which must be referred prior to replying to any queries related to the stowage of cargoes, e.g. a Chemical tanker Vessel is certified to carry benzene when it’s found to take at least three sets of safety equipment, each permitting to enter personnel to enter a gas-filled COMPARTMENT AND PERFORM WORK FOR 20 MINUTES IN ACCORDANCE WITH SOLAS REGULATION II-2/10.10.

-STEP 3: THE PROCEDURES AND ARRANGEMENT MANUAL TO BE CHECKED for identifying incompatible hazardous materials and rules for carrying these materials in bulk as cargo in cargo tanks.
-It’s provided in the form of a chart which states that two cargoes are said to be incompatible to be carried with each other if the chemical groups of the said two cargoes have an “X” marked at their columns of the intersection.
+It’s provided in the form of a chart which states that two cargoes are said to be incompatible with being carried with each other if the chemical groups of the said two cargoes have an “X” marked at their columns of the intersection.

 Related Read: What is International Maritime Dangerous Goods Code (IMDG)?